 - Install permanent sump pumps with solar and backup power.

-- Seal walls to prevent or reduce seepage and if necessary, reinforce walls to resist water pressure.
+- Sealing walls to prevent or reduce seepage and if necessary, reinforcing walls to resist water pressure.

 - Install flood shields to prevent the passage of water through doors, windows, ventilation shafts, or other openings.